 Many states also prohibit attorney statements that could give a reader or potential client an unjustified expectation about the results a lawyer is able to achieve for a particular type of case.
 Therefore, in jurisdictions that allow case results in attorney advertisements, a statement disclaiming results are not typical would be appropriate on the web site.

-Many jurisdictions have some requirement for the geographic location of the attorney's office or law firm.
-The most restrictive states require the geographical location or city or town where the lawyer's principal office is located to be on the initial access page, also known as the homepage.
+The bar rules in your jurisdictions might have specific requirements for what you can say about where your law firm is located.
+The most restrictive states require the geographical location or city or town where the lawyer's principal office is located to be on the initial access page - also known as the homepage.
 Links on the homepage to another page on the website with this information are usually not considered sufficient.

 Other states require law firms to not advertise other office locations on their website unless these locations are staffed at least three days per week, the advertisement clarifies the days and times the attorney will be at that office, or the advertisement states meetings are by appointment only.